Romulus968/copycat/README.md

 # About copycat toolkit

-    INFO: Copycat Toolkit is a set of tools to view information about hostname, IP’s or for real-time internet scanning.
+    INFO: Copycat Toolkit is a set of tools to view information about hostname, IP’s vulnerabilities,
+    internet of things or for real-time internet scanning.

 # How to install copycat